 The drive from Prague to Bastei Mountain takes about two hours.
 If a car isn’t available, you can take the train from Prague Hlavní nádraží to Bad Schandau, then transfer to another train to Kurort Rathen.
 The entire trip takes two and a half hours and costs approximately 550CZK.

 Bask in the Culture and Art of Vienna

-If you don’t mind a four-hour trip, schedule a day in your Prague holiday to visit Vienna.
+If you don’t mind a four-hour trip, schedule a 1 day trip from Prague to Vienna.
 Fall in love with the pleasant sights and vast green spaces in the City of Dreams.

 Vienna remains the hub of culture and arts in Europe and offers a wonderful experience for a Prague to Austria day trip.
 It’s host to countless cultural events and festivals that highlight its rich history.
 Visit imperial palaces, go shopping, relish different cuisines, and discover historic sites.
 Stroll along the streets or have coffee while listening to classical music.
-During your one-day tour from Prague to Vienna, there are so many things to do in Vienna that let you experience the entirety of Europe in one small city.
+During your one-day tour from Prague to Vienna, there are so many things you could do in Vienna that let you experience the entirety of Europe in one small city.

 The fastest way to embark on the best day trip from Prague to Vienna is via the EuroCity train.
-The trip approximately takes 4 hours and a half, but you get to enjoy a picturesque landscape as you travel in comfort.
+One way route to Vienna takes approximately 4 hours and a half, but you get to enjoy a picturesque landscape as you travel in comfort.
 Don’t however forget to also properly schedule your return one day tour from Vienna to Prague.
 The bravest will plan a trek travel Prague to Vienna.